E-commerce trends 2023: 15 stats + aspects shaping online shopping

 You’re probably familiar with B2B (business-to-business), B2C (business-to-consumer), and D2C (direct-to-consumer) business models.
 But what is C2C e-commerce?
 C2C is customer-to-customer, or consumer-to-consumer business model.

-E-commerce continues to evolve and adapt after the pandemic forced the world online to do business even more than it had been, and the C2C e-commerce model has experienced exponential growth over the last couple of years.
+E-commerce continues to evolve and adapt as the pandemic forced the world to conduct business online more than ever before.
+As a result, the C2C (Customer-to-Customer) commerce model has experienced exponential growth over the last couple of years.

 In Europe, according to McKinsey research, 30% of respondents said they’ve used C2C platforms to buy secondhand clothes.

-C2C means consumer-to-consumer or customer-to-customer business model, where individual consumers transact goods or services directly with other individual consumers using online marketplaces or platforms like eBay, Etsy, or Craigslist.
+C2C means consumer-to-consumer or customer-to-customer business model, where individual consumers transact goods or services directly with other individual consumers using online marketplaces or platforms like TikTok Shop, eBay, Etsy, or Craigslist.

 Most platforms also provide ways for sellers to offer shipping options and buyers to select their preferred shipping and handling speed and price point.
 C2C e-commerce platforms offer varying benefits and incentives for sellers and buyers, like discounts for selling in bulk and prompting sellers to offer deals for customers who buy multiple items at the same time.